KrisDavie/DoorTracker/README.md

 ## Basic Usage
-Autotracking will track supertiles, links between doors and lobbies.
+Auto-tracking will track supertiles, links between doors and lobbies.
 Dark rooms are only tracked if the player has a lamp or a torch lit.
 Entering a dungeon into a dark room will not mark the lobby (this can cause issues with links past that room).

 Manually link doors with left click.
 Right click a line to remove a link.